 Presiding Justice Bigelow has written educational materials and lectured to a wide variety of judges and lawyers on judicial ethics and fairness, jury instructions, civil motions and trials, criminal motions and trials, felony sentencing, and sex crimes.
 She has co-authored three publications for The Rutter Group: Sex Crimes: California Law and Procedure, Sentencing California Crimes, and California Three Strikes Sentencing.
 She recently travelled to Uganda to assist the judiciary in implementing a plea bargaining system.

 Presiding Justice Bigelow is a board member of the Association of Business and Trial Lawyers, a member of the Board of Visitors at Pepperdine University School of Law, and an advisory member of the Commission on the Future of California’s Court System.

-Before her appointment to the bench, she was a deputy attorney general for the State of California from 1986 to 1995, assigned to the Criminal Law Division.
-While there, Presiding Justice Bigelow handled hundreds of felony appeals, and presented oral argument before both the California Supreme Court and the Ninth Circuit Court of Appeals.
-She was a Supervising Deputy Attorney General and the Trial Coordinator in Los Angeles office, where she oversaw all criminal trials and investigations.
-She was assigned to the Special Prosecutions Unit, where she handled organized crime and major fraud trials.
-She was cross-designated as both a Los Angeles County Deputy District Attorney and an Assistant United States Attorney.
+Before her appointment to the bench, Presiding Justice Bigelow was a deputy attorney general for the State of California, assigned to the Criminal Division.
+While there, she handled hundreds of felony appeals and presented oral arguments before a number of California Courts of Appeal, the California Supreme Court, and the Ninth Circuit Court of Appeals.
+She was promoted to the positions of Supervising Deputy Attorney General and Trial Coordinator of the Los Angeles office, where she oversaw both a team of deputy attorneys general and all criminal investigations and trials.
+She was promoted to the Special Prosecutions Unit, where she handled organized crime and major fraud trials.
+She was cross-designated as both a Los Angeles Deputy District Attorney and an Assistant United States Attorney.